project-chip/connectedhomeip/examples/wifi-echo/server/esp32/README.md

     [VCP driver](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
     before the device shows up on `/dev/tty`.

+-   Quit the monitor by hitting `Ctrl+]`.

+    Note: You can see a menu of various monitor commands by hitting `Ctrl+t Ctrl+h` while the monitor is running.

+-   If desired, the monitor can be run again like so:

+          $ idf make monitor ESPPORT=/dev/tty.SLAB_USBtoUART

 ## Using the Echo Server

 There are two ways to use the Echo Server running on the device.